jnavb/tube-docs/content/methods.md

 # Introduction

 Methods are the way we can call the functions of an object.
-To use a method type the function name preceded by the keyword `::`
+To use a method, type the function name preceded by the keyword `::`

 # Example